AWS EKS vs ECS Comparison

 EKS Architecture:

-• EKS is a managed Kubernetes service to run Kubernetes on AWS and on-premises.
+• EKS is a managed Kubernetes service that runs Kubernetes on AWS and on-premises.

 • It uses a master-worker architecture, where the control plane (master) is managed by AWS, and you provision and manage the worker nodes (EC2 instances or Fargate)